Phase behavior of hard circular arcs: results

-Though already incipient in section ({\sc{iii}}), this cluster hexagonal phase completely characterises section ({\sc{iv}}) of the phase diagram of Fig. \ref{lafiguradiafase}.
-Consistently to the recent determination of the corresponding densest--known packings \cite{hcadkp}, it constitutes the truly novel phase that is observed in the present work.
-It forms in two dimensions while in three dimensions an analogous phase has not been observed and will probably be not observable.
-It forms due to the capability that hard infinitesimally--thin, particularly major, circular arcs have to intertwine without intersecting.
-This capability cannot be retained on going from two to three dimensions: The circular hem of hard spherical cap(sid)s, particularly those with $\uptheta \in (\uppi,2 \uppi]$, prevents two of them from intertwining as two hard infinitesimally--thin, particularly major, circular arcs can do.
 Similarly to what has been already commented apropos the phase behavior of systems of hard spherical caps \cite{calotta}, the auto-assembly phenomenology that is observed in systems of hard infinitesimally--thin circular arcs resembles what is observed in molecular systems that form micelles \cite{micelle,Janus}: These supramolecular structural units can be cylindrical or globular which can then auto-assemble to form a variety of complex phases among which are columnar and crystalline phases \cite{micelle,Janus}.
 There, at the origin of the complex phase behavior are complex molecules that interact between them via complicated attractive and repulsive intermolecular interactions.
 Here, this complex phase behavior occurs in systems of relatively simple hard particles and thus is purely entropy--driven.